top of page

 Shortbread has a lot of butter in the recipe as this is what gives it melt in the mouth texture.
 It is well worth buying a good quality butter for this recipe as it really does make a difference.

-Start by lining two baking trays with baking parchment, then in a stand mixer cream the butter and sugar until light and fluffy.
+Then in a stand mixer cream the butter and sugar until light and fluffy.

-Add the flour, cornflour, almond extract and salt gradually to the butter mixture until it comes together as a soft dough.
-Add the chopped almonds and dried cherries then mix again until fully incorporated.
+Add the flour, cornflour and almond extract gradually to the butter mixture until it comes together as a soft dough.

 Preheat oven to 180 degrees centigrade (160 fan) then take the biscuits out of the fridge and bake for 15-20 minutes.
 Remove from oven and sprinkle with some extra caster sugar.
 Leave to cool slightly on the trays then transfer to a baking tray.